 • Radial Balance- involves a central piece from which all other elements seem to radiate to arrange them in circular symmetry.

 Repetition is used in almost every Interior Designing project to create symmetrical balance.
-It’s a formal and well-structured.
+It’s formal and well-structured.
 It can get boring if used too much.
 Repetition looks brilliant if used to create 3D-patterns.
-Repetition, thus works very well in bigger spaces like parks, corridors, staircases etc. Elements/items repeated in an orderly pattern then the spaces between them create a sense of repetition.
-It can be achieved in any living space by following 3 methods – Repetition, Alternation and Progression.
+Repetition thus works very well in bigger spaces like parks, corridors, staircases, etc. Elements/items repeated in an orderly pattern then the spaces between them create a sense of repetition.
+It can be achieved in any living space by following 3 methods – Repetition, Alternation, and Progression.